w3f/Grants-Program/SubFlow.md

 - Audit of the service;
 - Opensource’ing it all.

-**2. New SubFlow structure.** <br>
+**2. New SubFlow structure** <br>
 - Personal service-contract:
   - Implementing a separate user-specific smart contract to enable decentralised data processing and ownership.
-Users will have control over their data and can assign roles to others, customising their service according to their needs;
+Users will have control over their data and can assign roles to others, customising their service according to their needs.
   - This will enhance security and facilitate future feature development.
+- NFT-posting (possibility to mint NFT-post (text, images, etc.) directly from the user's personal service contract.

 **3. Integrations** <br>
 - New structure will allow development and launch of API for interacting with other blockchain services such as SubSocial and SubSquid (and othrers).

-**4. New functionality:** <br>
+**4. New functionality and Integrations** <br>
-- NFT-posting (possibility to mint NFT-post (text, images, etc.) directly from the user's personal service contract.
+- New structure will allow development and launch of API for interacting with other blockchain services such as SubSocial and SubSquid (and othrers).
-- Extended functionality for token transfers.;
+- Extended functionality for token transfers.
+- Integration of an already existing service in the Polkadot ecosystem for voting.
-- Advertising smart service development for the direct interaction between creators and advertisers;
+- Advertising smart service development for the direct interaction between creators and advertisers.
-- Encrypted direct messaging similar to DMs on Twitter…
-  - …In case of an apocalypse or failure of conventional messenger servers, a user will still be able to send messages through the decentralised Polkadot blockchain :)
 - User interface web updates.